femtolytics/django-femtolytics/README.md

 Here are the different views that are used

+- `DashboardView` is a springboard view which will select the first registered mobile application and redirect to the dashboard of that view.
 - `DashboardByAppView` to generate the dashboard for a particular application.
 - `AppsView` shows the list of configured applications.
 - `AppsAdd` is a FormView to add register a new application.
 - `AppsEdit` is the same FormView but to edit an existing application.
 - `AppsDelete` to delete an application.
+- `SessionsView` is a springboard view which will select the first registered mobile application and redirect to the list of sessions for that application.
 - `SessionsByAppView` shows the list of sessions for a particular application.
 - `SessionView` shows a particular session.
+- `VisitorsView` is a sprinboard view which will select the first registered mobile application and redirect to the list of visitors for that application.
 - `VisitorsByAppView` shows the list of visitors for a particular application.
 - `VisitorView` shows a particular visitor.
+- `CrashesView` is a sprinboard view which will select the first registered mobile application and redirect to the list of crashes for that application.
+- `CrashesByAppView` shows a list of crashes for a particular application.
+- `CrashView` shows a particular crash.
+- `GoalsView` is a sprinboard view which will select the first registered mobile application and redirect to the list of goals for that application.
+- `GoalsByAppView` shows a list of goals for a particular application.
+- `GoalView` shows a particular goal.

+The springboard views `DashboardView`, `SessionsView`, `VisitorsView`, `CrashesView` and `GoalsView` take a `success_url` and `failed_url` for the redirects.
+If an application is found it redirects to `success_url` otherwise redirects to `failed_url`.

 Only `AppsAdd`, `AppsEdit` and `AppsDelete` take a `success_url` parameter to define where to redirect after adding, editing or deleting an application.